spoonapps/docs/reference/spoon_server/g-troubleshooting.md

             <p>My application will not launch from my external portal site.</p>
          </td>
          <td>
             <p>You may see the following warning message: <em>The application is not available from this web site.</em> If this site is hosted on external server, verify that the server is added to the&nbsp;<strong>Servers</strong>&nbsp;page on the Administration Site.
-For more information about adding servers refer to <a href="/display/spoondoc/Manage+Servers">Managing Servers</a>.
+For more information about adding servers refer to Managing Servers.
 After adding a new server verify that you are accessing the site with the specified server web address.
 If the application still does not launch Spoon Server might be unable to resolve the host name for the external server.
 To make the host name fully resolvable, add an entry to the <strong>hosts</strong> file on the machine hosting Spoon Server.
 The host file can be found at C:\Windows\System32\drivers\etc\hosts, and should be in the format: [external server IP address] [external server host name] somename.somecompany.com If the application still does not launch, verify that the security settings for Spoon Server are correctly configured.
 Improper security settings can restrict access to the Spoon JavaScript API.
 For more information about how to configure security settings, refer to <span style="text-decoration: underline;"><a href="/display/spoondoc/Configure+Spoon+Server+Security"><span style="text-decoration: underline;">Configuring Spoon Server Security</span></a></span>.</p>
          </td>
       </tr>
       <tr>